matteranalytics/matter-analytics-webpage/README.md

 You may notice that there are only two items in the `projects` folder, while there are more items in the `projects[]` array.
 When rendering a Project page, the site utilizes the data found in the `projects[]` array.
 If there is an associated Markdown file, the content from that file will also be rendered on the page.

-On the contrary, if a Markdown file exists in the `projects` folder but there is no item in the `projects[]` array with a `slug` field that matches the Markdown file's name, nothing will be rendered, and the Project will not be accessible to visitors.
+On the contrary, if a Markdown file exists in the `projects` folder but there is no item in the `projects[]` array with a `slug` that matches the Markdown file's name, nothing will be rendered, and the Project will not be accessible to visitors.

-A `_template.md` file is provided in the `projects` folder, containing the allowed syntax for Markdown files in this repository.
+A `_template.md` file is provided in the `projects` folder, containing the supported syntax for Markdown files in this repository.
 Avoid deleting this file; instead, comment out the corresponding item in the `projects[]` array, so it will not appear on your site.

 ### Static assets

-#### Favicon

-#### Images
+Place any static assets that should be served as-is, such as images, in the `static/` folder.
+You can organize this folder as you see fit, but make sure to:

+- Keep the `robots.txt` file in its current location, as it is related to SEO, and
+- Keep a `favicon.ico` in the same location as the current one.

+When referencing an image, for example in `database.ts` or within a Project Markdown file, omit the `static` prefix and use the next folder, starting with a `/`.

 ### Styling